How To Get A Church Video Streaming License For Your Live Stream

-When I went into ministry the whole idea was to get the message of Jesus out to as many people as possible.
+When I went into ministry, the whole idea was to get the message of Jesus out to as many people as possible.
 I wanted, and I still want, as many people as possible to hear about him.
 The last thing on my mind was that I should get paid for every person who hears me speak.

-And because of the way copyright laws are written, the music companies and the musicians have the right to sue if they find out they are not getting what is due to them.
+Moreover, because of the way copyright laws are written, the music companies and the musicians have the right to sue if they find out they are not getting what is due to them.